The application for dual degree with the College is now closed.

 - Dual Degree with the Wharton School: Students should consult the Wharton School website for eligibility and academic requirements for consideration for the dual degree with Wharton.

-In order to apply for a dual degree at the end of the first year at Penn, students must have completed at least 8 c.u. at Penn.
-Students may not apply to a dual degree program with unresolved I's, NR's or GR's on their transcripts.
+In order to apply for a dual degree at the end of the first year at Penn, students must have completed at least 8 c.u at Penn.
+Note that individual schools will have their own policies.
+See their websites for details.

 Applications for a dual degree can be submitted at the end of the freshman year or at the end of the sophomore year.
 Students are usually not eligible to apply for the dual degree after the sophomore year.